 Office Phone: (850) 645-8450

-Milesi, C., Perez-Felkner, L., Brown, K, & Schneider, B. (in press).
+Milesi, C., Perez-Felkner, L., Brown, K, & Schneider, B. (2017).
 Engagement, Persistence, and Gender in Computer Science: Results of a Smartphone ESM Study.
 Frontiers in Psychology.
-8:602. doi: 10.3389/fpsyg.2017.00602 [link to preliminary online first version]
+8:602. doi: 10.3389/fpsyg.2017.00602

 Perez-Felkner, L., Nix, S., & Thomas, K. (2017).
 Gendered Pathways: How Mathematics Ability Beliefs Shape Secondary and Postsecondary Course and Degree Field Choices.
-Frontiers in Psychology, 8(386). doi:10.3389/fpsyg.2017.00386
+Frontiers in Psychology, 8(386). doi:10.3389/fpsyg.2017.00386 See related press.

 Perez-Felkner, L. (2015).
 Perceptions and Resilience in Underrepresented Students’ Pathways to College.
 Teachers College Record, 117(8), 1-60.
 Full text available here, with TCR reprint rights.

 Schneider, B., Milesi, C., Perez-Felkner, L., Brown, K., & Gutin, I. (2015).
 Does the gender gap in STEM majors vary by field and institutional selectivity?
 Teachers College Record.
-See associated poster.
+See the associated poster.